reifyhealth/specmonstah/README.md

 Now that you have the broad picture of how Specmonstah works, let's start exploring the details with source code.
-The rest of the tutorial consists of chapters with corresponding clojure files under the [](tutorial/reifyhealth/specmonstah_tutorial) directory, each introducing new concepts.
+The rest of the tutorial consists of sections with corresponding clojure files under the [](tutorial/reifyhealth/specmonstah_tutorial) directory, each introducing new concepts.
 You'll have the best experience if you follow along in a REPL.

-### Ch.
-01: ent db
+### 01: ent db

 In this section you're going to learn about the _ent db_.
 Open [reifyhealth.specmonstah-tutorial.01](tutorial/reifyhealth/specmonstah_tutorial/01.clj):